sinatra/sinatra.github.com/one-oh-faq.markdown

 ## Can I install and run under Sinatra 1.0 today?

+Sinatra 1.0 has not been officially released yet, but [prerelease gems are available from gemcutter](http://gemcutter.org/gems/sinatra/versions/1.0.a):

+    gem install --pre sinatra

-Sinatra 1.0 has not been officially released yet but you can run off of the `master` branch:
+Alternatively, you can run off of the `master` branch:

     git clone git://github.com/sinatra/sinatra.git
-    RUBYLIB="$(pwd)/sinatra/lib"

-We expect to make pre-release gems available some time before the official 1.0 release.
+    RUBYLIB="$(pwd)/sinatra/lib:$RUBYLIB"

 ## What incompatibilities are being introduced in Sinatra 1.0?